 The government needs to see that the public’s declining motivation to follow health rules is a ticking time bomb.
 But this does not mean that the government can’t get its act together and employ a more strategic approach to diffusing the risk.

-Michello Loebis, Senior Consultant at Kiroyan Partners with core expertise in political communication discourse.
+Michello Loebis, formerly Senior Consultant at Kiroyan Partners with core expertise in political communication discourse.

 Source: The Jakarta Post, December 11, 2020, page 8.